 You will find many places to have lunch in Sultanahmet; I highly recommend trying an Ottoman restaurant.

-If you’re vegetarian or vegan, the Turkish cuisine has many dishes that will seduce you too.
+If you’re vegetarian or vegan, Turkish cuisine has many dishes that will seduce you too.
 Check out this article about vegan Turkish dishes and restaurant tips in Istanbul.

 2. Basilica (Yerebatan) Cistern